josephDorsey/feedback-modal/README.md

 # Feedback Modal Component

+## The idea

+The idea behind this project was to create a feedback modal that will aid in my future projects.
+The goal was for it to push the tickets a personal `Discord` channel.
+I wanted a way for future clients/testers to update me with their bugs, ideas or anything for the app this is will be attached to.

 ## Build with?

 - React.js
 - Discord webhook url

-## The idea
+## The 3 navigation modals (Bug, Idea, Other)

-The idea behind this project was to create a feedback modal that will aid in my future projects.
-It includes a bug, idea, and other (tell me anything) modal.
-I wanted a way for future clients/testers to update me with their bugs, ideas or anything for the app this is will be attached to.

-## How to receive these tickets?

-Each modal consists of a form that will be ported to my personal discord server.
-The form contents will create a body of text based on the content of the modal it is pushed from.
+### Bug

+This modal includes a:

+- Textarea: This will allow users to type in a message about a bug they are experiencing
+- Severity filter: will allow users to select between low, medium, or high for the bug they are experiencing
+- Assigned to: allow users to add their user name to the ticket returns anonymous if empty

+### Idea

+- Textarea: This will allow users to type in a message about an idea they would like to share
+- Assigned to: allow users to add their user name to the ticket returns anonymous if empty

+### Other (tell me anything)

+- Textarea: This will allow users to type in a message they want to share with me
+- Assigned to: allow users to add their user name to the ticket returns anonymous if empty